masoudrahimi39/visual-working-memory-game/README.md

     pygame='2.1.2'

 ------
-# visual working memory task in pygame
+## About visual working memory task
-### Below is a video showing this repository output
+### The following video displays the output of this repository.

 - It contains several pages such as <ins>welcome</ins>   ,<ins>sign up</ins>, <ins>guiding</ins>, <ins>guiding task</ins>, <ins>go to actual task</ins>, <ins>actual task</ins>.
 - The user signs up first, then receives guidance about how to do the memory task, then performs it.